-When the children arrive at school they will wait on the playground until 8.40am when they will make their way to the Year 5 classroom door.
+When the children arrive at school they will wait on the playground until 8.40am when they will make their way to the side door (upper playground, next to Y4 classroom door).
 The children will be greeted by the teacher or teaching assistant, put their belongings in the cloakroom and begin their morning activity.